 I’ve realized that reaching that goal when you start an independent design business can be scary.
 As it was for me, but it depends on you and your talent.

 Here are my 7 tips for designers and creatives who want to make the leap to the world of freelance:

 The best way to learn about the business is by being there.
 Learn from those who know, take this opportunity to absorb everything you can, mainly from people who do what you want to do in the future.

 When you work in a company, you will also learn how customers are handled, costs, project management, processes and many other things that they do not teach you in college and that are important when working alone.

 This will help you to know how a business works from a creative, administrative and production point of view.

 When I decided to be a freelancer, I had some savings that allowed me to continue with my lifestyle while getting my first clients.
 However, I would have liked to have more money to have more peace of mind and economic security.

-If you have a lot of monthly expenses such as rent, loans or children, save everything you can before becoming a freelance full time, because that kind of expenses does not give you a wait.
+If you have a lot of monthly expenses such as rent, loans or children, save everything you can before becoming a freelance full time, because that kind of expense does not give you await.

 I recommend you make a calculation of your monthly expenses and save at least the equivalent of 3 months in advance.
 That way you know that in the worst case you will have those expenses covered while the money starts to arrive.

 Even if your business takes off immediately and you start billing from the first days, it is good to have money in the bank as a backup.
 It can be useful in difficult times or to invest in your business later.